Research- Supported Strategies Using DBT Skills to Help Parents and Families

 • Do you feel confused and conflicted about yourself as a parent?

-• Do you sometimes feel like you AND your child are emotionally volatile and unstable?
+• Do you sometimes feel like you AND your child is emotionally volatile and unstable?

-Alan Fruzetti, Ph.D, has identified a cycle of transactions that occur between parents and their dysregulated children that can increase stress, communication problems and interfere with closeness.
-In particular, he focuses on the cycle of increased arousal and inaccurate expression that leads to invalidating behaviors of parents and children, behaviors which function to keep reactivity in families high and reduce a parent’s problem solving ability.
+Alan Fruzetti, Ph.D., has identified a cycle of transactions that occur between parents and their dysregulated children that can increase stress, communication problems, and interfere with closeness.
+In particular, he focuses on the cycle of increased arousal and inaccurate expression that leads to invalidating behaviors of parents and children, behaviors that function to keep reactivity in families high and reduce a parent’s problem-solving ability.

-What parents need to know is that the problems in living and communication problems that occur because of highly reactive adult child often extend to all members of the family.
-We often see that whole families become reactive to one another in anticipation of problems.
+Parents need to know that the problems in living and communication problems that occur because of a highly reactive adult child often extend to all family members.
+We often see whole families become reactive to one another in anticipation of problems.

-At San Jose DBT we help Parents begin to change the communication cycle that can be so frustrating with your adult child.
-We teach parents DBT Skills in individualized sessions and we also teach parents a a method of examining problematic transactions collaboratively with each other and with their child.
+At San Jose DBT, we help Parents begin to change the communication cycle that can be frustrating with their adult child.
+We teach parents DBT Skills in individualized sessions, and we also teach parents a method of examining problematic transactions collaboratively with each other and with their child.
 We help parents:

 • Learn to interrupt negative reactions, anger, and toxic responses